-No, the blonde roast is milder, less intense, and lighter-bodied than medium and dark roasts.
+No, blonde roast coffee is milder, less intense, and lighter-bodied than medium and dark roasts.
 Its flavors are also more vibrant.
-The blonde roast coffee is not bitter but has more acidity than the other roast profiles.
-A Starbucks blonde roast is sweet and balanced in acidity.
+Blonde roast coffee is not bitter but has more acidity than the other roast profiles.
+Starbucks blonde roast is sweet and balanced in acidity.

 Does Starbucks Blonde Roast Have More Caffeine?

-Starbucks blonde roast has more caffeine than the company’s Pike Place medium roast and Featured dark roast coffees.
-However, the blonde roast has less caffeine than Starbucks’ more caffeinated clover brewed coffees such as the espresso roast clover and French roast clover.
+Starbucks blonde roast brewed coffee has more caffeine than both Pike Place medium roast and Featured dark roast coffees.
+However, the blonde brewed coffee has less caffeine than Starbucks’ more caffeinated clover brewed coffees such as the espresso roast clover and French roast clover.

-The table below shows the caffeine content of some popular Starbucks coffees.
+The table below shows the caffeine content of some popular Starbucks brewed coffees.

 |Pike Place Roast||235mg||310mg|